-Learn the Dutch Alphabet and Pronunciation (Pronunciation with Audio)
+Learn the Dutch Alphabet (with Audio)

 The Dutch alphabet contains the same 26 letters as the English alphabet, although the names of the letters are pronounced differently, which may cause confusion.

 Dutch is entirely phonetic, meaning that every letter has only one sound.
 So, once you learn the alphabet, you have laid a solid foundation to progress from.
 Just practice repeating the sound of each letter until you get the sound just like in the audio, and then try using it in words.

 |A a||ah||As in Amsterdam||Alaska, Maria, Panama|